 NAT - This is the default in 2 Arm mode (Network Address Translation).
 This has the advantage that you can load balance any device without having to deal with the ARP problem.
-The real servers need their default gateway changed to be the internal floating VIP of the load balancer.
+The Real Servers need their default gateway changed to be the internal floating VIP of the load balancer.
 Because the load balancer handles the return packet you will get more detailed statistics but slower speed than DR or TUN.
-NAT can also be implemented with a single NIC just use the firewall script to set up an alias on the eth0 interface.
+NAT can also be implemented with a single NIC - just use the firewall script to set up an alias on the eth0 interface.

 Tunneling - This is for WAN links (Tunneling).
-Tunneling has somewhat limited use as it requires an ip tunnel between the load balancer and the real server as the VIP is the target address many routers will drop the packet assuming that it has been spoofed.
-However it is useful for private networks with real servers on multiple subnets.
+Tunneling has somewhat limited use as it requires an ip tunnel between the load balancer and the Real Server as the VIP is the target address many routers will drop the packet assuming that it has been spoofed.
+However it is useful for private networks with Real Servers on multiple subnets.

-Persistent - Enable persistence for this Virtual Server, by Source IP or SIP call ID.
+Persistent - Enable persistence for this Virtual Server, by Source IP or SIP call-ID.
 Sticky or persistent connections are required for some protocols such as FTP and SIP.
-It is also kind to clients when using SSL, and unfortunately sometimes required with HTTP if your web application cannot keep state between real servers.
-NB: If your real servers cannot keep session state persistence themselves, then you will obtain performance but not reliability benefits from a load balancer.
+It is also kind to clients when using SSL, and unfortunately sometimes required with HTTP if your web application cannot keep state between Real Servers.

+N.B.
+If your Real Servers cannot keep session state persistence themselves, then you will obtain performance benefits from a load balancer, but may not obtain reliability benefits.